darasus/ai-blog/content/getting-started-in-real-estate-investing.md

   invest in real estate.
 Flipping Strategy involves purchasing a property and then resell it at a profit as quickly as possible.
 Rehabilitation Strategy involves buying a property that has gone into disrepair.
+intro: >-
+  Real estate investing can be a very lucrative career or side gig.
+It may seem like a lot of work, but the truth is that it’s not as difficult as you think.
+You’ll be surprised at how simple real estate investing can be if you know what to do and where to start.
+If you’re new to the world of real estate investing, then this blog post will help get you started down the right path.

+  This article will walk you through different types of real estate investments and reveal ways to get started in this market today.
+Even if you don’t have millions of dollars lying around, there are still plenty of ways for you to get your feet wet in the world of real estate investing without breaking the bank.
 ---

 ## What is Real Estate Investing?